ReadyMouse/sub-manager/README.md

 ## Potential Path Forward

 -> Investigate need for Money Transmitter License
--> Integrate a sender-side DEX to accept any ERC20 currency -> Consider a receiver-side DEX to send any ERC20 currency -> Decide on a business model, build a team, to the moon 🚀
+-> Integrate a sender-side DEX to accept any ERC-20 currency -> Consider a receiver-side DEX to send any currency -> Decide on a business model, build a team, to the moon 🚀

 ## MIT License.
 Like what you See?
-Open source but starving.
+Open source.
 Donate to the builder.

 PYUSD on ETH:
 ```